-This six-week class is focused on writing for presentation and/or publication, led by Peggy Crastnopol, Ph.D.
+This multi-part class is focused on writing for presentation and/or publication, led by Margaret Crastnopol, Ph.D.
 We will work on in-progress drafts of psychoanalytically oriented writing.
 Each week we will discuss one or two drafts (or good-sized portions of them - but no more than 10 double-spaced pages) written by fellow participants.
 These drafts will be submitted and shared with the group in advance.
 Participants should have a readable draft of a piece of writing to workshop by the first meeting date, and be prepared to commit to reading 20 pages of their classmates' writing per week.

 Instructor: Dr. Margaret Crastnopol (Peggy) is a faculty member of SPSI and a supervisor of psychotherapy and faculty member at the William Alanson White Institute in NYC.
 She is on the editorial boards of Psychoanalytic Dialogues and Contemporary Psychoanalysis, where she has shaped numerous papers in the direction of publication.
 Dr. Crastnopol is on the Executive Committee of the International Association for Relational Psychoanalysis and Psychotherapy (IARPP) and is the author of Micro-trauma: A Psychoanalytic Understanding of Cumulative Psychic Injury, Routledge, 2015, along with many other published articles.
 She teaches and presents on psychoanalytic subjects both nationally and internationally.